charlietropp-debug/Charlie-Tropp-BSE-Portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/shorts/LZQw0s5oOHk" title="Charles T Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+For My second Milestone I have upgraded the Line Following mode from my first milestone by adding a second line following module.
+I also added an I2C lCD screen to show what mode the car is in ex Manual/Self-Driving.
+Finally I improved Remote Control mode by increases reach of the remote.
+Some previous challanges that I over cam were issues with the line-following mode and manual mode which I fixed with better code and more attention to the coding.
+For my third milestone I will Improve the Self-Driving Mode and add a bluetooth module so I can controll the Robot from my phone.

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=zcms080g7NM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=zcms080g7NM" title="Charles T Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 * **Project Overview:** I am building an Arduino-powered self-drivingcar that can detect obstacles, navigate around them, and switch between autonomous and remote-controlled driving modes.